OffchainLabs/community-helm-charts/charts/nitro/README.md

 `execution.rpc.tx-allow-unprotected` | allow transactions that aren't EIP-155 replay protected to be submitted over the RPC | `true`
 `execution.rpc.tx-fee-cap` | float                                                                         cap on transaction fee (in ether) that can be sent via the RPC APIs (0 = no cap) | `1`
 `execution.secondary-forwarding-target` | strings                                                          secondary transaction forwarding target URL | None
-`execution.sequencer.dangerous.timeboost.auction-contract-address` | string                                Address of the proxy pointing to the ExpressLaneAuction contract | None
-`execution.sequencer.dangerous.timeboost.auctioneer-address` | string                                      Address of the Timeboost Autonomous Auctioneer | None
-`execution.sequencer.dangerous.timeboost.early-submission-grace` | duration                                period of time before the next round where submissions for the next round will be queued | `2s`
-`execution.sequencer.dangerous.timeboost.enable` | enable timeboost based on express lane auctions | None `execution.sequencer.dangerous.timeboost.express-lane-advantage` | duration                                specify the express lane advantage | `200ms`
-`execution.sequencer.dangerous.timeboost.max-future-sequence-distance` | uint                              maximum allowed difference (in terms of sequence numbers) between a future express lane tx and the current sequence count of a round | `100`
-`execution.sequencer.dangerous.timeboost.max-queued-tx-count` | int                                        maximum allowed number of express lane txs with future sequence number to be queued.
-Set 0 to disable this check and a negative value to prevent queuing of any future sequence number transactions | `10`
-`execution.sequencer.dangerous.timeboost.redis-url` | string                                               the Redis URL for expressLaneService to coordinate via | `unset`
-`execution.sequencer.dangerous.timeboost.sequencer-http-endpoint` | string                                 this sequencer's http endpoint | `http://localhost:8547`
 `execution.sequencer.enable` | act and post to l1 as sequencer | None
 `execution.sequencer.enable-profiling` | enable CPU profiling and tracing | None
 `execution.sequencer.expected-surplus-hard-threshold` | string                                             if expected surplus is lower than this value, new incoming transactions will be denied | `default`